waldrain/waldrain.github.io/moniwonig.md

 - clear out stairwell baustelle aufraeumen
 - the PV electricity meter stopped displaying;
   final value unknown; put in a new one, starting at 0.3 kWh
+- install separate electricity meter for moniwonig; wwwp mixes PV and grid mains

+### done 2023-07-13

+- disconnected boiler from gas water heater durchlauferhitzer now that wwwp is up and running

 ### Roofing EGN